-AutoMod is really two programs.
-The build portion is for the physical and logical model definition.
+AutoMod consists of two working environments.
+The build environment is for the physical and logical model definition.
 After the user has defined the physical and logical components of the model, it is then compiled into an executable model, where the simulation and animation run concurrently.
 The executable model is fully interactive, it can be stopped at any instant in simulated time to view statistics and model status.

-INTRODUCTION
+1 INTRODUCTION